Kieranties/SimpleVersion/.github/CONTRIBUTING.md

 ### String Resources

-This project utilises a custom process to generate classes to manage string localisation.
+This project utilizes a custom process to generate classes to manage string localization.
-To localise strings within a library:
+To localize strings within a library:

 1. Create a resx file with _no culture extension_ (e.g. `Resources.rex` **not** `Resources.en.resx`)
 2. In the relevant csproj _remove_ the auto added designer class
-3. In the relevant csproj _replace_ the metadata for the rex file with `<UseResourceGen>true</UseResourceGen>`
+3. In the relevant csproj _replace_ the metadata for the resx file with `<UseResourceGen>true</UseResourceGen>`
-4. Run `build.ps1 -Resources` from the root of the repo.
+4. Run `build.ps1 -Resources` from the root of the repository.

 > Additional metadata tokens may be set (the defaults should be sufficient) See `Directory.Build.targets` for details When ever you make a change to your resource file, re-run `build.ps1 -Resources`.